Catch and store energy

 Build systems and processes to enable you to catch and store useful resources.
-Often you have to be timely, making best of opportunities as the arise.
-As in ‘make hay when sun shines’ or we could say ‘catch the water when it is raining’ Here in the temperate north we only have a small window of opportunity to dry our crops. in the tropics long droughts are followed by very heavy rains.
+Often you have to be timely, making the best of opportunities as the arise.
+As in ‘make hay while the sun shines’ or we could say ‘catch the water when it is raining’.
+Here in the temperate north we only have a small window of opportunity to dry our crops.
+In the tropics long droughts are followed by very heavy rains.

 This module contains

-- 2 Slide show download in PDF format Theory + Example
+- 2 slideshows, download in PDF format Theory + Example

-- 4 Audio files available in both download of streaming format.
+- 4 audio files available in both download or streaming format.
 Each approx 25 mins.

 - Links to two essential video clips

 - Link to one optional extra longer video

 - Landscape pt4